 - How does your competitor pipeline look?

-- Are they filing for patents and getting more innovative solutions in the market?
+- Are they filing for patents and investing in emerging technologies?

 - What are their digital and marketing strategies?